We work with a range of stakeholders across public health including accredited bodies, government bodies and charities.

+The Local Government Association (LGA) and the Royal Society for Public Health (RSPH) have joined forces to deliver training that enables elected council members to champion health improvement in their communities.
+The training incorporates the learning outcomes from the RSPH Level 2 Award in Understanding Health Improvement, which aims to establish a baseline understanding of prevention and health improvement issues and challenges.
 The programme has been designed to develop elected members’ knowledge and understanding of national and local community health and wellbeing policies and priorities, to help them make more informed decisions when planning for their locality.

 We will be exploring the extent to which the 63000 people working in this sector can be part of the wider public health workforce.

-SLaM provides care and treatment for people with mental health problems.
+South London and Maudsley NHS Foundation Trust (SLaM) provides care and treatment for people with mental health problems.
 It also supports research into new and better treatments and works to promote good mental health and wellbeing.

 RSPH, in partnership with SLaM, has produced an interactive board game for schools, ‘Truth, Dare or Share’.
 This has been designed by young people, for young people, and is a version of the DIY Happiness game - part of the Wheel of Wellbeing initiative.
 The game is an educational resource which supports happiness and wellbeing.
 RSPH has also accredited SLaM’s Mental Wellbeing Impact Assessment training programme.
 This provides an understanding of the factors which support mental wellbeing and the assessment process which ensures that policies and services have a positive impact on mental wellbeing.

-RSPH is an evaluation partner in the “Minding Health” project led by SLaM and funded by Health Education South London.
+RSPH is also an evaluation partner in the “Minding Health” project led by SLaM and funded by Health Education South London.
 The project will develop, deliver and evaluate a training programme which increases knowledge about the factors which have a positive impact on wellbeing and the confidence to have a meaningful conversation with others about wellbeing to signpost them to appropriate activities, services and resources.

-It is the only worldwide professional society representing and serving the broad field of public health.
-WFPHA’s mission is to promote and protect global public health.
+It is the only worldwide professional society representing and serving the broad field of public health and its mission is to promote and protect global public health.